dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 </body>
 ```

-Here's The AzureFunction backend code.
+Here's the AzureFunctions backend code.
 This is a JavaScript HTTP Function with method of GET.
 Tokens are passed from ther SPA in the URL.

 ```js